BACK IN 2012 NOW GO CREATE AND THE HOLMES REPORT SET OUT TO EXPLORE CREATIVITY IN PR.

 Our findings since that first year have shown a significant gap between rhetoric and reality, between an industry that often talks about creativity, but has found it more difficult to ensure that it is paying more than lip service to the notion.

-Last week I presented a summary of the findings to academics at the Euprera 2017 Congress.
+In 2017, I presented a summary of the findings to academics at the Euprera 2017 Congress.
 The slides are available below.

 The background to the decision to kick off our survey back in 2012 was a decade that had steadily changed the face of day-to-day PR work.
 Aided and abetted by a multitude of then-new tools and the advent of social media – the PR practitioner of 2012 was quite a different PR to that of 2002, and virtually unrecognisable from a decade earlier, whose toolkit now seems quite comparatively very bare.